jsinger67/parol/book/src/OperatorAssociativity.md

 As done before, we will complete this explanation by implementing our example.

-So, first please make all the modification to the file `src\right_associativity_grammar.rs` as made in our upper example.
+So, first please make all the modification to the file `src/right_associativity_grammar.rs` as made in our upper example.
 Thereby modify prefixes `Left` and `left_` to `Right` and `right_` resp.

 Replace the function `process_operation` with this implementation.